hazelcast/hazelcast/hazelcast-documentation/src/Map-Persistence.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *The return type of `loadAllKeys()` is changed from `Set` to `Iterable` with the release of Hazelcast 3.5.
 MapLoader implementations from previous releases are also supported and do not need to be adapted.*

 <br></br>
-#### Incremental Key Loading
+#### Loading Keys Incrementally

 If the number of keys to load is large, it is more efficient to load them incrementally than loading them all at once.
-To support incremental loading, `MapLoader.loadAllKeys()` returns an `Iterable` which can be lazily populated with results of a database query.
-Hazelcast iterates over the iterable and, while doing so, sends out the keys to their respective owner nodes.
-The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface in which case it is closed once the iteration is over.
+To support incremental loading, the `MapLoader.loadAllKeys()` method returns an `Iterable` which can be lazily populated with the results of a database query.

+Hazelcast iterates over the `Iterable` and, while doing so, sends out the keys to their respective owner nodes.
+The `Iterator` obtained from `MapLoader.loadAllKeys()` may also implement the `Closeable` interface, in which case `Iterator` is closed once the iteration is over.
 This is intended for releasing resources such as closing a JDBC result set.

 #### Forcing All Keys To Be Loaded

 The method `loadAll` loads some or all keys into a data store in order to optimize the multiple load operations.
 The method has two signatures (i.e. the same method can take two different parameter lists).
 One signature loads the given keys and the other loads all keys.
-Please see the sample code below.
+Please see the example code below.

 ```java